macroquest/docs/reference/data-types/datatype-window.md

 ### {{ renderMember(type='string', name='Size') }}

-:   Returns the size of the window in the form of `Width x Height`.
+:   Returns the size of the window in the form of `width,height`.

 ### {{ renderMember(type='int', name='Style') }}